Advanced phylogenetic analysis using the DEC model

 Mainland Z - - - - - - - -

 Hawaiian paleogeographic data.
-The six areas are given in Simple Phylogenetic Analysis of Historical Biogeography.
+The six areas are given in Simple phylogenetic analysis using the DEC model.
 Ages $a_{max}$ and $a_{min}$ report the maximum and minimum origination times for the given island [adapted from (Lim and Marshall 2017)].
 Note that these ages are younger (less conservative) than the ages used in Landis et al. (2018).
 Distances $g_{ij}$ report the shortest geographical distance from the coast of the row’s area to the column’s area (measured at present).

 Analysis